StudySteno/StudySteno-Plover-Contractions/README.md

 > "EU*LD": "I'd" (can't use *EUD because that maps to "Idaho")
 > "AOEUD": "I had" (can't use EUD because that maps to id and just don't get me started whinging ...)
 > "AO*EUD": "I’d"

+# HOW TO INSTALL
+Simply download _contractions.json_ file, then add it to your Plover dictionaries by clicking the big, round green + button at the bottom of the main screen.
+By clicking and dragging, move _contractions.json_ so that it is **higher** priority then _main.json_ and _commands.json_ dictionarys, but either below or above your _user.json_ dictionary file in priority, depending on your preference.

 # NEED TO DO/FIX/FINISH